-Judith E. Starkey, age 69, has served on our board of directors since September 2014.
+Judith E. Starkey, age 70, has served on our board of directors since September 2014.
 Ms. Starkey is the Founder and former Chairperson of Chamberlin Edmonds & Associates, which she launched in 1986 and was acquired by Emdeon in 2010.
 Chamberlin Edmonds, now Change Healthcare, is a leading provider of patient eligibility and enrollment services to hospitals, government agencies and managed care organizations.
 Since 2010, Ms. Starkey has been a self-employed entrepreneur, speaker and author.
 Ms. Starkey began her career in health service management, medical cost control and government systems with the Social Security Administration.
 While employed by the government, Ms. Starkey designed a management system that enabled states to comply with federal and state regulations.
 She also designed and implemented a process that reduced the cost of administering the Social Security Disability Insurance Benefits program by several million dollars.
 Ms. Starkey is an oft-honored expert in her field and is an advanced member of the Healthcare Financial Management Association, has delivered Congressional testimony and presents at national/state forums of healthcare professionals.
 She currently serves on the board of The Johns Hopkins Berman Institute of Bioethics.
-Ms. Starkey in the healthcare information technology industry provides our board with important insight in growing and managing our business.
-Further, her experience in government provides the board with an important understanding of the regulatory environment for our company.
+Ms. Starkey received her BS degree in Psychology from Spring Hill College and her MS in Psychology from Georgia State University.
+Ms. Starkey's experience as an entrepreneur and executive in the healthcare information technology industry provides our board with an important understanding of the regulatory environment for our company.